-These materials are for educational use and this site is an educational support site, voluntary run, for non-profit or for no financial gain.
-If people use these they must be for educational use only and not to be sold or used for profit.
+These materials are for educational use and this site is an educational support site, voluntary run, for non-profit and for no financial gain.
+If people use these materials they must be for educational use only and not to be sold or used for profit.

 However, if the copyright owners identify their work and object to there use, please contact me and they will be removed immediately, but hopefully you would allow the continuation of their use.

 However, I would like to point out that these are some of the best ever resources I have seen to encourage Architecture and the Built Environment in schools.